skip to content

 SOC 3

-The American Institute of Certified Public Accountants (AICPA) has developed the Service Organization Control (SOC 3) framework for safeguarding the confidentiality and privacy of information that is stored and processed in the cloud.
+The American Institute of Certified Public Accountants (AICPA) has developed the Service Organization Control (SOC 3) report for safeguarding the confidentiality and privacy of information that is stored and processed in the cloud.

 ISO 9001:2015